tmg0/unplugin-oxlint/README.md

 🔍 Support using ESLint with oxlint; automatically run lint actions after oxlint.

+😊 Friendly output in terminal, grouped by filepath.

-🛠️ Run the lint check before bundling and after the file changes using [chokidar](https://github.com/paulmillr/chokidar).
+🛠️ Run the global lint before bundling.

-⚡ Only lint the files that have changed for better performance.
+⚡ Only lint the files that have changed for better performance using [chokidar](https://github.com/paulmillr/chokidar).

 🚀 The transformation process will only be blocked during the initial compilation.